If you collect an application fee, by MN state law you must:

 7. Provide a written receipt for the application fee.

-If a landlord violates this procedure, he or she is liable to the applicant the amount of the screening fee, plus a civil penalty up to $100, civil court filing costs, and reasonable attorney fees incurred to enforce this remedy.
+If a landlord violates these application fee procedures, they are liable to the applicant the amount of the screening fee, plus a civil penalty up to $100, civil court filing costs, and reasonable attorney fees incurred to enforce this remedy.

-If an applicant provides materially false information on the application or omits material information requested, he is she is liable to the landlord for damages, plus a civil penalty up to $500, civil court filing costs, and reasonable attorney fees.
+If an applicant provides materially false information on the application or omits material information requested, they are liable to the landlord for damages, plus a civil penalty up to $500, civil court filing costs, and reasonable attorney fees.